AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-views.md

 * [Export a topic as PDF](#id2114BL00B5U)

-### Preview content using baseline
+### Preview content using baseline (applicable only for DITA map)

 >[!NOTE]
 >
 >Contact your Customer Success Team to enbable this feature in your environment.

 Preview mode by default displays the current working copy of a topic or map.
-If a map has one or more manual baselines, you can use the **Preview using baselines** toggle to instead preview the map as it existed at a specific baseline version.
+If a map has one or more static baselines, you can use the **Preview using baselines** toggle to instead preview the map as it existed at a specific baseline version.
+This feature only supports static baselines; dynamic baselines are not available for preview.

 ![](images/preview-baseline.png){width="650"}